TAOGenna/inversion-algorithm-plasma-frequency-profile/README.md

 </p>

 ## References
-*The first paper has a lot of errors, but the underlying idea is correct.
 - L. Niu, L. Wen, C. Zhou, and M. Deng, ”A profile inversion method for vertical ionograms,” AIP Advances, vol. 14, no.6, p.
 065034, Jun.
 2024. doi: `10.1063/5.0208687`.
 - J.E.
 Titheridge, ”A new method for the analysis of ionospheric h’(ƒ) records,” Journal of Atmospheric and Terrestrial Physics, vol. 21, no. 1, pp. 1-12, 1961. doi: `10.1016/0021-9169(61)90185-4`.